Return to Koh Chang Beaches

 Klong Prao Temple

-Meanwhile, down Soi Boonlong, shortly after the temple, you’ll find the Thai Dutch restaurant and the curiosity of the vast and very much closed down, VJ B & B – same owners as the newly revamped shopping plaza, Neighbour by VJ and Island View , over in Chai Chet.
+Meanwhile, down Soi Boonlong, shortly after the temple, Thai Dutch restaurant has its home and further in, you’ll stumble across the curiosity of the vast and very much closed down, VJ B & B.

-That street links back via the construction site of the new pool villas development Villa Sensiri, to the access to the large oceanfront resorts, Barali Resort and Centara Tropicana.
+That street links back via the ongoing construction site of the new pool villas development Villa Sensiri as well as the access to the large oceanfront resorts, Barali Resort and Centara Tropicana.
 Following the loop back, you arrive back at the main road.
 Thong Dee, Ban Klong Gog, Sabaidee and Blue Lagoon Bungalows are down the street parallel which takes you to the southern canal and the pontoon bridge mentioned above.

 Opposite those last two streets, another elephant trekking operation, Ban Camp Chang, has its base as well as Sima Massage, long established and deservedly popular.